P Is for Pterodactyl: Reception

 The book was included on The New York Times' "Standout New Picture Books" list on October 19, 2018.
 Maria Russo wrote: "You can curse the English language for its insane spelling rules (or lack thereof), or you can delight in it, as this raucous trip through the odd corners of our alphabet does."

 On November 6, 2018, a week before the book was published, a children's book website Imagination Soup praised the book on a Facebook post.
 The post went viral and gained over 4,000 comments.
 The book sold out of its first print run of 10,800 copies the day it was published.

 On December 30, 2018, the book reached number 1 on The New York Times Best Seller list in the category for children's picture books.
 It remained in the top ten books on that list for 18 weeks.

 Sequel

-In 2020, the sequel, No Reading Allowed: The Worst Read-Aloud Book Ever, was released by Sourcebooks Explore.
+In 2020, the sequel, No Reading Allowed: The Worst Read-Aloud Book Ever (which uses word-play based on homophones, homonyms, and differences of punctuation) was released by Sourcebooks Explore.